New York Weather December Averages, New York, USA

 Join thousands of people in submitting their wishes to be turned into confetti for the Times Square celebration.
 Whether it's a personal goal or a dream for the future, these wishes are added to confetti that will be released over Times Square at the New Year's festivities.
 The wishes are collected both digitally through their website, and on mobile walls in the Plazas around Times Square.

 Rockefeller Centre Christmas Tree

-1st December 2018 to 1st January 2019
+1st December 2019 to 31st December 2019

 This Iconic Christmas Tree is lit daily from 5.30 am until 11.30 pm.
 Skate on the Ice rink along to the festive music, grab some warm drinks and do some festive shopping around Rockefeller Centre.

 25th December 2019

 If ou don't mind the winter weather, Christmas in New York can be magical.
 There's plenty to do in the city on Christmas Day, from restaurants, broadway shows, ice skating and sightseeing.
 Grocery stores are open but will close early on Christmas Day and keep your eys on the revised transport timetables throughout the city.

 Join millions of revellers at the iconic New Year's Eve celebration in Times Square, watch the ball drop and party with New Yorkers.
 There will be live performances, celebrity appearances, and a great feeling of celebration.
 The revellers usually begin to arrive at around 3pm, to ensure the best viewing position.
 The festivities then go on until 12.15, ending with a stunning fireworks show.